toivoh/julia-pattern-dispatch/README.md

     @pattern ff(x,{1,x}) = 1
     @pattern ff(x,x)     = 2

 does not print an ambiguity warning, since there is no overlap between finite patterns.
-The infinite sequence `x={1,1,1,...}` could be considered to match both, however.
+The infinitely nested sequence `x={1,{1,{1,...}}}` could be considered to match both, however.